 conn.close()

-Automating MySQL management tasks can significantly improve your efficiency and reduce the risk of errors.
-Whether you’re using MySQL’s built-in event scheduler, system-level schedulers, or third-party tools, there’s a solution for every use case.
+Automating MySQL management tasks is a game-changer for database administrators and developers.
+By leveraging tools like MySQL Events, cron jobs, and third-party solutions, you can save time, reduce errors, and improve the overall performance of your database.
 Start small by automating one or two tasks, and gradually expand your automation efforts as you become more comfortable with the tools and techniques.